garethhallberg/ReactMoviesWeb/README.md

 ## simple fetch

 Demonstrates some very simple networking code.
 Also shows a function being passed to do the network call in search.

+## get it to run locally

+yarn start